This program is presented in partnership with Theater and Performance Studies

 TimeLine South is a unique arts program that provides teens a safe space for self-expression, creativity, and ensemble building on the south side of Chicago.
-Teens have the opportunity to learn basic skills in theatre & performing arts from some of the most experienced and dynamic artists in the city, and explore topics that they feel a strong curiosity about and connection to.
+Teens have the opportunity to learn basic skills in theatre and performing arts from some of the most experienced and dynamic artists in the city, and explore topics that they feel a strong curiosity about and connection to.
 TimeLine South promotes leadership in the arts and teaches teens that theatre can also be a vehicle for social justice.
 TimeLine South is offered free of charge Monday through Friday for six weeks and includes field trips to Chicago arts organizations, various Bronzeville historic sites, and sessions with professional guest artists.

 TimeLine South is part of TimeLine’s Living History Education Program, which brings the company’s mission to Chicago Public Schools through an arts-integration residency.